-The School of Medicine has 2,603 full-time faculty members.
+The School of Medicine has more than 2,700 full-time faculty members.
 Our faculty are not only health care providers and scientists; they are entrepreneurs and visionaries, community leaders and government advisors, collaborators and mentors.

 In short, our faculty make the foundation of excellence upon which this school thrives and progress in human health is built.

 - 15 fellows of the prestigious National Academy of Sciences

 - 22 elected to National Academy of Medicine

 - 91 individual and/or institutional career development awards from the National Institutes of Health (NIH)

 - 10 investigators with NIH MERIT status, a special recognition that provides long-term, uninterrupted financial funding